heshamebaid/Fawry_Challenge/README.md

-# 📦 Fawry Quantum Internship Challenge – E-Commerce System (Java)
+# Fawry Quantum Internship Challenge – E-Commerce System (Java)

-This project is a Java-based console application that simulates an **e-commerce system** for the Fawry Rise Journey Full Stack Development Internship.
+This project is a Java-based console application that simulates an e-commerce system for the Fawry Rise Journey Full Stack Development Internship.

-## ✅ Features
+## Features

-- 📦 Define products (expirable, shippable, or both)
+- Define products (expirable, shippable, or both)
-- 🛒 Add items to cart with quantity validation
+- Add items to cart with quantity validation
-- ❌ Prevent checkout if:
+- Prevent checkout if:
   - Product is expired
   - Product is out of stock
   - Cart is empty
   - Customer balance is insufficient
-- 🚚 Ship shippable items (implements `Shippable` interface)
+- Ship shippable items (implements `Shippable` interface)
-- 💳 Calculate and print:
+- Calculate and print:
   - Subtotal
   - Shipping fee
   - Total amount
   - Remaining customer balance
-- 📄 Clean, readable console output in required format
+- Clean, readable console output in required format

 ---

-## 🗂 Project Structure
+## Project Structure

 ```
 FawryECommerceChallenge/